WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Configuration/index.md

 * **OS & Device Configuration** - Specified in the `meadow.config.yaml` file.
 Includes general board and system configuration settings.
 * **WiFi Network Credentials** - Specified in the `wifi.config.yaml`.
 Specifies WiFi access point and password configuration.
-* **Application Configuration** - Specified in `app.settings.yaml` or `app.settings.json`.
-Includes application settings for logging and reboot configuration. <!-- Also used for custom developer application settings. -->
+* **Application Configuration** - Specified in `app.config.yaml` or `app.config.json`.
+Includes application settings for logging and reboot configuration.
+Also used for custom developer application settings.

 These files are optional and the default values (shown below) will be used if the particular file is missing from the file system.

 ## Must Set `Copy to Output Directory` Build Action

-In order to make sure these files are deployed to the device, they must be set to `Copy to Output Directory` in the project.
+In order to make sure your configuration files are deployed to the device, select the file in the **Solution Explorer** and make sure to set **Copy to Output Directory** to `Copy always` in the properties pane.

 ## Meadow.OS and Device Configuration (`meadow.config.yaml`)